aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/charts/shapes-in-charts/_index.md

 {{% alert color="primary" %}}

-Sometimes you need to insert drawing objects like labels, text boxes, pictures and so on into a chart.
-Aspose.Cells can add the controls to a chart at runtime.
+Sometimes you need to insert drawing objects like labels, text boxes, pictures, etc., into a chart.
+Aspose.Cells can add controls to a chart at runtime.

 {{% /alert %}}

 ## **Adding Label Control to the Chart**

 Labels provide a means for giving information to users about a spreadsheet's content.
-Aspose.Cells allows you to add and manipulate labels even into charts.
+Aspose.Cells allows you to add and manipulate labels even within charts.

 The [**Aspose::Cells::Drawing::ShapeCollection**](https://reference.aspose.com/cells/cpp/aspose.cells.drawing/shapecollection/) class provides a method named [**AddLabelInChart**](https://reference.aspose.com/cells/cpp/aspose.cells.drawing/shapecollection/addlabelinchart/), used to add a label control to a chart.
 Below is a list of the parameters used for the method:

 - **top** – the vertical offset of the label from the upper left corner in units of 1/4000 of the chart area.
-- **left** – the vertical offset of the label from the upper left corner in units of 1/4000 of the chart area.
+- **left** – the horizontal offset of the label from the upper left corner in units of 1/4000 of the chart area.
 - **height** – the height of the label, in units of 1/4000 of the chart area.
-- **width** – the width of label, in units of 1/4000 of the chart area.
+- **width** – the width of the label, in units of 1/4000 of the chart area.

 The method returns [**Aspose::Cells::Drawing::Label**](https://reference.aspose.com/cells/cpp/aspose.cells.drawing/label/) object.
 The [**Label**](https://reference.aspose.com/cells/cpp/aspose.cells.drawing/label/) class represents a label in the chart.
 It has some important members:

 - [**Text**](https://reference.aspose.com/cells/cpp/aspose.cells.drawing/shape/gettext/) (property) – specifies a label's caption string.
 - [**Fill**](https://reference.aspose.com/cells/cpp/aspose.cells.drawing/shape/getfill/) (property) – specifies the fill color attributes.

 The following example shows how to add a label to the chart.
 The example uses a designer file (**exp_piechart.xls**) which has a chart in it.
 We use this file to insert a label into the chart.
 Below is the original code for adding a label to the chart.
 The following output is generated when executing the code.